 On 23 June 2021, Stramongate School was informed that an application to the Conditional Improvement Fund (CIF) for grant funding to allow the academy trust to undertake a series of roof refurbishments and fire remediation works had been successful.
-These works commenced on 25 July 2021 and at 31 August 2022, the income, including an agreed contribution from the trust's reserves, relating to the Conditional Improvement Fund grant exceeded expenditure by £129,104.
-The works were successfully completed on 4 November 2022.
+These works commenced on 25 July 2021 and concluded On 4 November 2022, the income and expenditure relating to this project is inclued within the Restricted Fixed Asset Fund.

-At 31 August 2022, the net book value of fixed assets was £2,083,401.
+At 31 August 2023, the net book value of fixed assets was £2,009,537.
 The fixed assets were used exclusively for providing education and the associated support services to the pupils of the academy trust.